bahmoudd/arch-install-guide/README.md

  mmcli -L
  ```
  Look for ```/org/freedesktop/ModemManager1/Modem/[modem index]```
- (where your modem index is a unique number representing your modem)
+ (where your modem index is the unique number representing your modem)

  Connect to your modem by running:
  ```